salvacarrion/autonmt/README.md

 **AutoNMT** is a Python library that allows you to research seq2seq models by providing two high-level features:

-- Automates the grid experimentation: Tokenization, training, scoring, logging, plotting, stats, etc.
+- Automates the grid experimentation: Tokenization, training, scoring, logging, plotting, stats, file management, etc.
-- Toolkit abstraction: Use your models, our models, or other libraries such as Fairseq or OpenNMT, changing a single of code.
+- Toolkit abstraction: Use your models, our models, or different libraries such as Fairseq or OpenNMT, changing a single of code.

 **Why us?**

-We follow an almost-no code approach regarding the pipeline, so that you can remain focused on your research without having to learn the inner workings of another toolkit.
+We follow an **almost-no code** approach so that you can remain focused on your research without wasting time learning the inner workings of another toolkit.

 **Reproducibility**

 Reproducibility is a must in research.
-Because of that, we only use reference libraries that produce shareable, comparable, and reproducible results such as Sacrebleu, Moses or SentencePiece, with the default configuration (recommended).
+Because of that, we only use reference libraries that produce shareable, comparable, and reproducible results such as Sacrebleu, Moses or SentencePiece.

-Furthermore, we provide two features for reproducibiloty:
+Furthermore, we provide two features for reproducibility:

 - All the intermediate steps (raw files, tokenized, binaries, scores,...) are saved in separated folders so that a user can inspect any part of the process (and reuse it in other projects) and, we also output all the commands use to compute
 - We also output the exact commands used for the reference libraries so you can replicate any part of the process for yourself